 The final quote is simply the cost of everything listed above added together for a subtotal of service rendered.
 If there is a deposit, that should be clearly listed and added into the grand total as well.

 If the caterer has any specific policies they should be spelled out in the proposal letter.
 This includes the minimum guest count, payment options, payment terms, and a service guarantee.

 Payment Information & Signature

 The final part of the contract is a line stating the client agrees to every part listed above and space for their signature.
-The customer's payment details should be listed below the signature section as well.
+The customer's payment details should be listed below the signature section, or if possible taking payment via credit card.
 You should end the letter by thanking the client for their business.

 A contract will act as a legally binding document between the caterer and the customer.
 This will protect both parties from any misunderstandings or miscommunications that might occur with a verbal agreement.
 If you have a contract, everything will be in one neatly organized place for an easy reference point.